9 Google Sheet Formulas Plus 1 Add-on for the eCommerce Marketing

 Take lump-sum data from digital marketing platform raw data as an example

-eCommerce marketing strategy, like running an omnichannel strategy (Google, Facebook, Instagram, etc), is critical for owners, and marketers to analyze the transaction performance in a simple spreadsheet, that can facilitate connecting with other data set, rather than analyzing the data from each digital platform separately.
+eCommerce marketing strategy, like running an omnichannel strategy (Google, Facebook, Instagram, etc), is critical for owners, and marketers to analyze the transaction performance in a simple spreadsheet, that can facilitate connecting with other data sets, rather than analyzing the data from each digital platform separately.

-From the table below, it can show Facebook ads performance metrics, such impressions, clicks, etc, SUMIFS returns these values from an automatic daily monitoring spreadsheet.
-The pros are you can monitor different SKUs by daily, but also the lump-sum performances can update in an automatic way by using SUMIFS Google sheet formulas.
+From the table below, it can show Facebook ads performance metrics, such as impressions, clicks, etc, SUMIFS returns these values from an automatic daily monitoring spreadsheet.
+The pros are you can monitor different SKUs daily, but also the lump-sum performances can update in an automatic way by using SUMIFS Google sheet formulas.

 =sumifs('Facebook Ads 2020'!$G:$G,'Facebook Ads 2020'!$A:$A,$B$8,'Facebook Ads 2020'!$B:$B,F$3)

-The profit margin calculator can also connect with the digital marketing performance tracker, which a full picture profit-driven tracker for each SKU
+The profit margin calculator can also connect with the digital marketing performance tracker, which is a full picture profit-driven tracker for each SKU

 10. Adds-on – Supermetric

 Supermetric is easy to use and a powerful data collection tool.
 You can get any metrics & dimensions from your favorite marketing platforms (DV 360, Facebook, Google, Mailchimp, etc).
 Also, You can set your reports to refresh automatically.
 Choose from monthly, weekly, daily, or even hourly refreshes, and then just sit back, relax, and let Supermetrics take care of the heavy lifting.
-It can work with Google sheet and data studio as well.
+It can work with Google Sheets and data studio as well.

 Supermetric has a free trial of 14 days with a fully-featured trial.
-To access this free trial, simply start using the product in Google Sheet add-ons.
+To access this free trial, simply start using the product in Google Sheets add-ons.
 Once the trial expires, for some products it will go into a ‘free’ mode where you can continue to use it with some limitations.

 Google Sheets: No scheduled refresh, 100 max rows per query, 100 queries per day, Google Analytics only available connector to use